alloverse/alloverse.github.io/index.md

 `Bounds` is the position and size of your object:

-- The first three numbers are the x, y and z position ([see coordinate space reference](/protocol-reference/coordinate-system)), and in this case they mean this view is centered horizontally; its base is 1.2 meters up from the floor; and -2 means 2 meters into the Place, depth-wise.
+- The first three numbers defines the x, y and z positions (see: [coordinate space reference](/protocol-reference/coordinate-system){:target="_blank"}).
+In this case, `0, 1.2, -2` means the `mainView` is centered horizontally 1.2 meters up from the floor and 2 meters into the Place, depth-wise.
-- The second group of three numbers is the width, depth and height.
-Here, we're 1 meter wide, half a meter wide, and one centimeter deep.
+- The second triplet of numbers refers to the object's width, depth and height.
+In this case, `1, 0.5, 0.01` defines the object as being 1 meter wide, half a meter tall, and one centimeter deep.

 We also make the main view `grabbable`, so the user can move it around the Place.
 Alternatively, you can add a GrabHandle, which acts like the title bar of a desktop UI's window.